Naoya Gamou: Formula career

 Gamou then competed in Japanese Formula 3 Championship in 2010 in the national class as the TDP Toyota Junior driver, where he finished runner-up behind Takashi Kobayashi.
-Gamou then promoted to the championship class with TOM'S., as he finished 4th in the standings.
-He made an one off appearance with KCMG for 2012.
+Gamou then promoted to the championship class with TOM'S., as he finished fourth in the standings.
+He made a one off appearance with KCMG for 2012.

 GT racing

-Gamou started his GT300 career in 2011 with Hankook KTR for 2 rounds.
-He then made an one off appearance in 2013 with Okinawa-IMP Racing with SHIFT.
+Gamou started his GT300 career in 2011 with Hankook KTR for two rounds.
+He then made a one off appearance in 2013 with Okinawa-IMP Racing with SHIFT.
 Gamou then made another one appearance in 2014 with LEON Racing, as the next year he promoted to be the team's full-time driver.
 Gamou raced with K2 R&D LEON Racing brand team since 2014, and in 2018 where he won his first title with Haruki Kurosawa.
 Then he won in 2025 with Togo Suganami.